Alan-Foster/Alan-Foster-Reddit-Rules-Template/README.md

 > [!TIP]
 > **Consider using the Content-based Templates if:**
-- Your subreddit's purpose is for sharing content or discussion around a topic
+- Your subreddit's purpose is for sharing content or discussing a topic
 - Members are the general public who share an interest or passion
 - Your rules manage the post feed and keep content relevant
 - You have enabled Reddit Discovery and Achievements for your community